How To Dehydrate Ginger

 Instead of letting the ginger slowly shrivel in the crisper it seemed like as good a time as any to dehydrate it!
 Not only does ginger dry beautifully, the process is so easy!
 Oh, and the resulting powder if you decide to grind is so flavorful and aromatic that you may never use store bought ginger powder again.

-This guide to drying ginger is dedicated to getting what you asked for!
+This dehydrated ginger recipe is dedicated to getting what you asked for!

 Jump to: